Rose Red (miniseries): Part 3

 The group reunites in the main hall.
 Emery attempts to attack Annie with a fireplace poker.
 Using psychokinesis, Annie animates a suit of armor and attempts to indirectly attack Emery with its halberd.
 It is unclear whether either is genuinely attempting to kill the other: Emery had previously stated that knocking Annie unconscious should be sufficient to escape, while the placement of Annie's final halberd attack suggests that it was a warning shot.
 Neither attack succeeds, and Joyce calms both individuals.
 In an attempt to uncover the secret of Rose Red, Steve creates a telepathic link between Cathy and Annie, and Cathy begins to engage in automatic writing.
-Annie begins to draw pictures of boulders striking the house, smashed doors, and broken glass, and soon doors and windows all over the house are opening and closing violently and glass in the windows shatters.
+Annie begins to draw pictures of boulders striking the house, smashed doors, and broken glass, and soon doors and windows all over the house are opening and closing violently, and glass in the windows shatters.
 Rocks begin to fall, destroying Mrs. Waterman's car and causing severe damage to Rose Red.
 Cathy automatically writes "help us" and "open the doors," prompting Annie to unseal the house.
-Steve, Emery, Cathy, Rachel, and Annie make their escape from Rose Red, but Joyce, now clearly insane, refuses to leave.
+Steve, Emery, Cathy, and the Wheatons make their escape from Rose Red, but Joyce, now clearly insane, refuses to leave.
 The group is attacked by the spectre of Ellen Rimbauer, but Annie prevents Ellen from coming after them.
 Mrs. Waterman's ghost leaps from a mirror and attempts to draw Emery into the spirit realm, but Emery, with the assistance of Steve and Cathy, resists his mother for the first time in his life, and Mrs. Waterman vanishes again.
-The survivors flee to their cars as boulders rain down on Rose Red.
+The survivors flee to the van as boulders rain down on Rose Red.
 Back in the house, Joyce suddenly realizes too late that she does want to leave, but is surrounded by the ghosts of Rose Red: Nick, Pam, Vic, Mrs. Waterman, Miller, Bollinger, Sukeena, and Deanna Petrie.
-She screams in terror as the film fades to black.
+Joyce screams incoherently in terror as the film fades to black.

 Six months later, the survivors visit Rose Red, just before the mansion is due to be demolished and replaced by condominiums.
 They pay their last respects to the dead by laying red roses on the path leading up to the house.
 As they drive away, the ghosts of Ellen Rimbauer, Sukeena, and Joyce watch the survivors depart from the tower window.